_

 The senior staff sat at a group of tables joined together, Kathryn and Tuvok sat on each end.
 Kathryn was in the middle of a long boring speech so most of the table weren't paying attention.

-"So they appeared and started yelling at us.."
-Tom said to Harry sitting next to him.
+"Then he blamed something about a Borg Cube on me, and started yelling at us," Tom said to Harry sitting next to him.

 Meanwhile Damien walked through the far door, with a familiar old man following him.
 "Do you mind, you're cramping my evil image."

-Damien groaned, "look Tim you old coot.. yeh that's your new name by the way.
-If you don't stop that.."
+Damien groaned, "look Tim you old coot.
+Yeah that's your new name by the way.
+If you don't stop that..."
 He turned around to find the man had gone.
 "I wish he wouldn't do that.
 Oh wait, no it's I wish he wouldn't come back."

 Danny giggled behind her hand, she whispered in Ian's direction.
 "Did you see that?"